jmankoff/interaction/assignments/menus.md

 *How would you account for the case where a menu appears off of the phone screen?
 For instance, if a user attempts to access the Normal menu from the bottom of the screen.*

+If you implemented  a custom menu for extra credit, your reflection should also include the following:

+*What goals did you target with your custom menu?
+Was it able to achieve those goals?*

+*How does your custom menu work?
+How does a user interact with it?*

+As usual, this reflection should be submitted to Gradescope.

 # Submission Instructions

 You will turn in the following files [here](https://gitgrade.cs.washington.edu/student/assignment/49/turnin):